 If these suggestions don’t help, you might need to explore whether one of the other factors mentioned at the top of this article is a big player in your case.

-Your child’s picky behaviour might be due to
+Your child’s picky behavior might be due to

 Figuring out the root issue is the key to keeping your sanity intact.